AswiniThiru/neocortexapi/source/MySEProject/Documentation/README.md

 Usage:

-The `SdValueModal` class serves as a data container for passing input parameters and storing output data when working with the `SdrDrawerLib` library.
+The `SdValueModel` class serves as a data container for passing input parameters and storing output data when working with the `SdrDrawerLib` library.
 It can be instantiated and populated with relevant values before invoking the plotting methods.

 Notes:

 - Ensure that the properties are correctly initialized with appropriate values before using them for plotting.
-- The `SdValueModal` class provides a convenient way to organize and manage input and output data for diagram plotting operations.
+- The `SdValueModel` class provides a convenient way to organize and manage input and output data for diagram plotting operations.

 **3. Filedatahelper Class**